brwnj/dquant/README.md

 #Sequence clustering pipeline

-De novo identification and quantification of sequence data utilizing sequence clustering algorithms SEED and CD-HIT (to be implemented soon).
+De novo identification and quantification of sequence data utilizing edit distance as a metric to group similar sequences.
+Sequences are paired longest to shortest.

+There are many algorithms to accomplish a similar goal and many that better account for sequence identity matching without the bias using longer sequences first.

 ```
 usage: sequence_clustering.py [-h] [-v] {consensus,quantify,matrix} ...